sneha24102000/sneha24102000/README.md

 <h3 align="center">A passionate Computer Science Engineer from India</h3>

-- 🌱 I have done B.Tech in Computer Science and Engineering from University Of Engineering and Management Kolkata(2018-2022)
+- 🌱 I have done B.Tech in Computer Science and Engineering from University Of Engineering and Management Kolkata(2018-2022) with GPA of 9.02
-- 👯 Work Experience :
+- 👯 Work Experience : Frontend DEV@MorganStanley
-     Currently working as Associate Software Engineer @Morgan Stanley Ex- Software Development Engineer Intern @Accolite Digital
 - 🌱 I’m currently learning solidity to build smart contracts for NFT minting websites and DApps.
 - 🥅 2022 Goals: Deep Dive into Web3.0
 - ⚡ Fun fact: I love Sketching